Saturday, December 31, 2016

 Review

-FANTASTIC BEASTS is a large assemblage of extraordinary visuals, bits of colourful laughter and an ensemble cast containing such celebrities as Colin Farrell, Katherine Waterson, Dan Fogler and Ezra Miller.
+FANTASTIC BEASTS is a large assemblage of extraordinary visuals, bits of colourful laughter and an ensemble cast of Colin Farrell, Katherine Waterson, Dan Fogler and Ezra Miller.
 Each of them has a part to play in their characters.
 Noted English acting thespian Eddie Redmayne gets the standout role of Newt Scamander, a misguided wizard who has to retrieve his magical creatures before they can unleash the dangers into both worlds.
 Redmayne was a generous actor who had just gone through famous roles as Stephen Hawking and a transgender person.
 He had the misfortune of being in an antagonist role in Jupiter Ascendingwhich is unsuited for the character with awkwardness.
 Johnny Depp is in a surprise guest appearance as the evil wizard Grindelwald.
 I hoped to see more of his role in the upcoming sequels.

 With the announcement of five more films in the series, the first instalment is a great start and worth watching on its own merits.
 I look forward to seeing the magic again if it benefits the newborn franchise.